- Compact and lightweight

 The little red Samsung is as easy on the eye as it is on your electricity and sacrifices little in suction or cleaning power.
 It’s well thought out, light and all its tools are easy to use and effective.
 It’s not a cleaner for pet owners, though, and the limited reach and small bin might be an issue for some, but for compact houses this is a great little cleaner at a reasonable price.

 It’s a good option at this price, though it’s useless on pet hair.
 If you can’t stretch any of Dyson’s pricier Animal models, the Miele Compact C2 Cat & Dog is a good option at a similar price for better pet cleaning.

-SEE ALSO: 9 best vacuum cleaners you can buy
+SEE ALSO: Best vacuum cleaners

 A light, effective bagless cleaner at a reasonable price, though it’s no good on pet hair.

 Cleaning performance 8